Snowy Driving Tips: How To Properly Pump Your Brakes

 When to Pump Your Brakes?

 There’s no one-size-fits-all answer to this question, as the best time to pump your brakes will vary depending on your specific situation.
-However, a few general guidelines can help you decide when it’s time to hit the brakes.
+However, a few general guidelines can help you decide when to hit the brakes.

 If you’re feeling overwhelmed or stressed out, it might be time to take a step back and reassess your situation.
 Trying too much can lead to mistakes and poor decision-making, so taking a break when necessary is important.